-- Avenue - Image, Gallery, and Video Block
+- Avenue - Image, Gallery, and Video Blocks

-- Flatiron - Image, Gallery, and Video Block
+- Flatiron - Image, Gallery, and Video Blocks

-- Ishimoto - Image, Gallery, and Video Block
+- Ishimoto - Image, Gallery, and Video Blocks

-- Montauk, Julia, Kent, Om - Image, Gallery, and Video Block
+- Montauk - Image, Gallery, and Video Blocks

-- Native - Image, Gallery, and Video Block
+- Native - Image, Gallery, and Video Blocks

-- Wells - Image, Gallery, and Quote Block
+- Wells - Image, Gallery, and Quote Blocks

-- Wexley - Image, Gallery, and Video Block
+- Wexley - Image, Gallery, and Video Blocks

 Create or edit a post

 In the Home Menu, click Pages, then click the + icon to create a new post.
 You can also hover over a post title and click Edit to edit an existing post.

 Add a Promoted Block

 Blog posts will have a Text Block or Markdown Block as the first block by default.
 Click the insert point above this block to add a Promoted Block.

-For more detailed steps on adding a block, visit Adding blocks with Insert Points.
+For more detailed steps on adding a block, visit Adding blocks.

-After adding your Promoted Block, finish the post and then click Save or Save & Publish.
+After adding your Promoted Block, finish the post, then click Save or Save & Publish.